 What happened?
 How can that happen?
-We are all good people, right?
-We’re not a rogue country, right?
+We are all kind people, right?
+We're not a rogue country, right?

 We separate children from their parents.
 We drug them.
 We put them into cages.
 The premise for radical measures like this is a fundamental change in our human image.